 Yes, the CHFM is open from 9:00 a.m. to 4:00 p.m.
 CST, Monday through Friday.
 Arrangements may be made to use CHFM's resources at other times by special appointment.
 We recommend that you call or email our staff first if you know you will be at AAFP headquarters.
 More information about using CHFM's collections.

 Yes.
-You can access a free, downloadable and fully searchable PDF version of our catalog on the right-hand side of this page,
+You can access a free, downloadable and fully searchable PDF version of our catalog here(2 MB PDF).

 The Guide features a complete listing of the Center's archival, library and museum holdings.